scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above 2nd.

-#### Combust
-*2nd Level*
 ___
-- **Casting Time:** 7 AP
-- **Range:** 10
-- **Duration:** 1 minute
-- **Damage Type:** Fire

-Cause up to 2 creatures in range to burst into flames.
-Targets makes a Dexterity save vs your spellcasting, on a fail they ignite in flames.
-At the start of their turn they take 1 wound.
-On their turn they may spend 5 AP rolling on the ground to extinguish the fire, leaving them prone.

-Add a target for every level above 2nd.

-#### Misty Step
-*2nd Level*
-___
-- **Casting Time:** 3 AP
-- **Range:** 5/10
-- **Duration:** instant

-Teleport to a unoccupied point you can see in range.
-Make a spellcasting roll, adding 2 bad die if you attempt to teleport more than 5 tiles, with a max range of 10.
-On success you teleport to that position, preventing any opportunity attacks or attacks that trigger on entering someones zone of control.

-Add a proficiency die for every level above 2nd.

 #### Magic Weapon
 *2nd Level*
-___
 - **Casting Time:** 10 AP
 - **Range:** 5
 - **Duration:** concentration, 1 hour.